GET IN TOUCH

 Priority and Release Rules

 When multiple liens exist on the same property, priority usually depends on the filing date.
 However, state tax liens often take precedence under Delaware law.
-Delaware and the IRS require liens to be released within 30 days after receiving full payment.
+Both Delaware and the IRS require liens to be released within 30 days after receiving full payment.

 Comparison 2: Delaware vs. Federal Lien Rights and Remedies

-• Delaware: Renewal is permitted before expiration, allowing the lien to remain active if taxes are still owed.
+Renewal — Renewal is permitted in Delaware before expiration, allowing the lien to remain active if taxes are still owed.
+Federal liens are not renewable; they automatically expire unless refiled under special circumstances tied to new assessments.

 Once taxpayers understand the differences between state and federal liens, the next step is knowing how to remove or reduce a Delaware tax lien.
 The following section outlines the main resolution options and how to pursue them.